 A resident of Quincy and a native of Maine, he spent 20 years in the food service industry before utilizing his talents and skills in the public school systems of Hull, Carlisle, and Randolph.

 Mr. Geoffrey Zini joined the Blue Hills team as Academic Director in 2014.
 A graduate of Gordon College (B.A. in History) and American International College (M.Ed. in School Administration), Mr. Zini began his professional career as a history teacher at Norwood High School.
 During his tenure at Norwood, Mr. Zini coached basketball and cross country, was appointed Dean of Students, and served as Department Chair for Social Studies, grades 6-12.
 He also taught in and later directed a Special Education summer program for Norwood students in K-12.
-In 2012, he was named Assistant Principal at Norton High School before accepting his current position at Blue Hills.
+In 2012, he was named Assistant Principal at Norton High School before becoming the Academic Director at Blue Hills.
+He became Principal of Blue Hills in 2019.

 Michelle has been a part of vocational education since 1999 when she started her teaching career as a Computer Information Technology instructor at Southeastern Regional Vocational School.
 In 2001 Michelle began working as a Computer Information Technology instructor at Bristol-Plymouth Regional Technical School where she worked for fifteen years.
 Michelle also started a very successful Business Professionals of America chapter at Bristol-Plymouth and has had the pleasure of bringing nearly 300 students to national competitions over her time as advisor.